-82.87.
-Where, despite there being high risk factors identified, the firm does not assess the overall risk as high because of strong and compelling mitigating factors, the firm must identify the mitigating factors and, along with the reasons for the decision, document them and retain them on the relevant business relationship or occasional transaction file.

-83.88.
-Based upon the results of the relationship risk assessment, the firm must determine, on the basis of risk:

-- (a) the extent of the identification information to be obtained on the key principals to the business relationship or occasional transaction in accordance with Paragraphs 4 and 5 of Schedule 3 and Chapters 4 to 8 of this Handbook; - (b) how and to what extent that information will be verified using identification data; - (c) whether to apply SCDD measures where the business relationship or occasional transaction has been assessed as being low risk and displays one or more of the characteristics in Chapter 9 of this Handbook; and - (d) the extent to which the resulting business relationship will be monitored on an ongoing basis. - 3.15.
-Business from Sensitive Sources Notices, Instructions or Warnings, etc.
+- 86. Whatever method is used to assess the risk of a business relationship or occasional transaction, the firm must maintain clear documented evidence as to the basis on which the relationship risk assessment has been made. - 87.
+Where, despite there being high risk factors identified, the firm does not assess the overall risk as high because of strong and compelling mitigating factors, the firm must identify the mitigating factors and, along with the reasons for the decision, document them and retain them on the relevant business relationship or occasional transaction file. - 88.
+Based upon the results of the relationship risk assessment, the firm must determine, on the basis of risk: - (a) the extent of the identification information to be obtained on the key principals to the business relationship or occasional transaction in accordance with Paragraphs 4 and 5 of Schedule 3 and Chapters 4 to 8 of this Handbook; - (b) how and to what extent that information will be verified using identification data; - (c) whether to apply SCDD measures where the business relationship or occasional transaction has been assessed as being low risk and displays one or more of the characteristics in Chapter 9 of this Handbook; and - (d) the extent to which the resulting business relationship will be monitored on an ongoing basis.

+3.15.
+Notices, Instructions or Warnings

-84.89.
-From time to time the Commission issues Business from Sensitive Sources Notices, Advisory Notices, Instructions orand Warnings which highlight potential risks, including those arising from particular countries, territories and geographic areas.
-Thise information contained within these notices, together with sanctions legislation applicable in the Bailiwick, must be considered when undertaking or reviewing a relationship risk assessment.
+- 89. From time to time the Commission issues Notices, Instructions or Warnings which highlight potential risks.
+This information, together with sanctions legislation applicable in the Bailiwick, must be considered when undertaking or reviewing a relationship risk assessment. - 90.
+Further information on the Bailiwick's sanctions regime and legislation can be found in Chapter 12 of this Handbook.